zsq541012232/COAD/README.md

 # The dataset and code implementation of COAD

-## Congradulations!
-We publish our research paper on the conference APSEC2023!
+## Congratulations!
+We have published our research paper on the conference of APSEC2023!

 Here is the link: https://conf.researchr.org/details/apsec-2023/apsec-2023-technical-track/39/Effective-Anomaly-Detection-for-Microservice-Systems-with-Real-Time-Feature-Selection